GabeOchieng/EbolaML-1/README.txt

 number of models the risk for over-fitting increases and the performance estimated by cross validation is no longer an effective estimate of generalization.
 To avoid this, for our hyper-parameter optimization, we proceed in two steps.
 First we did Hold-out validation, which splits the dataset into a training and testing portions .
-Hold-out is also biased if done once therefore we did 10’000 random Hold-outs, independently, given by different seeds of train test split function.
+Hold-out is also biased (as train/test splits are obtained by a random shuffle of the data and the process is run only once, we can, for example, obtain by chance a ’favorable’ shuffle which gives very high classification score) if done once therefore we did 10’000 random Hold-outs, independently, given by different seeds of train test split function.
 We used 15% as test size.
 In the second step, we used GridSearchCV with 10-folds to confirm the results from first part by exhaustive consideration of all parameters’ permutations.

 2.7